shmalish/UsadaProject/Project.md

 The side effect on androstnediol seems to be basically the same side effects as using testosterone which makes sense.

-This substance is a metabolite of DHEA.
+This substance is a metabolite of DHEA so basically a couple steps before testosterone which is why it increases testosterone in the body.

 sources
 https://www.rxlist.com/supplements/androstenediol.htm

+## Androstenedione